SoftwareEngineeringII-Team09/se-2022-09-HikeTracker/retrospective/sprint-3/Retrospective.md

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)

   - Improve even more the technical debt reach over 80% coverage test.
+  - Evaluate the time for specific issues on Technical debt

 - One thing you are proud of as a Team!!